 Slouching may not always hurt but it is never good for your body.
 Slouching puts excessive tension on your muscles and nervous system; as well as compressing your internal organs.
 It can also make your posture worse.

-What is the best chair for posture?
+What is the ideal chair for the best sitting posture?

 You need to sit on a flat, very firm, forward sloping seat.
 This can be achieved with a firm, foam seat wedge placed on your seat.
 The of the seat height needs to be enough so that your knees are below your hips.
 This helps your body to remain upright with little effort; greatly reducing stress.